Skip to navigation Skip to content

 Returned payments to third parties + Read more ...

-Note: some payments can be split between customers and third parties.
-Confirm the status of 3rd party payments by:
+Some payments can be split between customers and third parties.
+Confirm the status of third party payments by:

 • S’electing the payment in PS